402-wtf/kube-dhcpd/README.md

 # kube-dhcpd
-A declarative DHCP Server using Kubernetes CRDs
+A declarative DHCP server using Kubernetes CRDs